MichielDerhaeg/build-linux/README.md

 ```
 And while we're at it, we can create the rest of the file system hierarchy.
 This
 is actually standardized and applications often assume this is the way you're
 doing it, but you can often do what you want.
-You can find more info in this
+You can find more info
 [here](http://www.pathname.com/fhs/).
 ```bash
 $ mkdir -p {dev,etc,home,lib}